Contents

 Brushing

-The factors affecting the brushing method quality are the type of brush, operator skill, coating viscosity, environment, and coating material.
-It offers advantages like low setup, simplicity, and fewer process control requirements.
-This method is suitable for low-volume production and rework.
+The quality of the coating depends on several factors, including brush type, operator skill, coating viscosity, and coating material.
+It offers advantages like low setup costs, simplicity, and fewer process control requirements.

 Dipping